ministryofjustice/hmpps-education-and-work-plan-api/README.md

 #### Run ktlint formatter on git commit
 `./gradlew addKtlintFormatGitPreCommitHook`

-## Running the app
-The easiest (and slowest) way to run the app is to use docker compose to create the service and all dependencies.

-`docker-compose pull`

-`docker-compose up`

-* See `http://localhost:8081/health` to check the app is running.
-* See `http://localhost:8081/swagger-ui/index.html?configUrl=/v3/api-docs` to explore the OpenAPI spec document.

 ## Environment variables
 The following environment variables are required in order for the app to start: